 The Plan Forward

 By then I was in my late thirties.
 I was not sure what I had to do specifically, but all I knew was that I had to make radical changes to my lifestyle in order to face all the challenges ahead.
 I was overwhelmed by the mammoth task ahead and did not really know where to start.
 My immediate priority then was to carry my pregnancy through to term, and I managed to do that… almost!
 The twins were born at eight and half months, which was pretty good.
-My spine during the pregnancy got worse and the curve increased by a few more degrees by the time I gave birth to the twins.
+My spine during the pregnancy got worse and the curve increased by a few more degrees by the time I gave birth

-Six months after the twins were born, I started researching about spine surgeries.
+Six months after the twins were born, I started researching spine surgeries.
 I spent hours going through websites, medical reports, alternative options to surgery… you name it, I read them all!
-I realised that my curvature was too severe for any alternative options to be effective and surgery was the way to go.
+I realised that my curvature was too severe for any alternative options to be effective and surgery was the only way to go.
 It was a daunting thought, as this was a major operation of over 12 hours, and I needed to feel trust and confidence in the doctor that I was going to choose to be under the knife with!
 I could not do this in my home country as there were no qualified doctors to do this operation and needed to find a doctor overseas.
 I eventually settled on Singapore and I never looked back.
-From the first consultation to the day of the operation, I just felt that I was in good hands and could trust my doctor.
+From the first consultation to the day of the operation, I felt that I was in good hands and could trust my doctor.
 I am sure this helped tremendously with my attitude towards the operation, my subsequent recovery and the way my body slowly bounced back from the ordeal.
 I was adamant that I would overcome this and make this operation a success.
 I knew from thereon that the only way to make this work would be to turn over a new leaf, be healthy, be happy and start a new lifestyle.
 So, it began…check this space for further updates soon!!